 This page describes the temporary changes to Medicaid-funded programs as part of the federal response and

-Oregon's response to the COVID-19 public health emergency.
+Oregon's response to the COVID-19 Public Health Emergency (PHE).

 Federal Legislation and Regulations

 Family First Coronavirus Response Act (HR6201) authorizes these changes, effective 3/18/2020:

 - Expands access to Medicaid for those who are uninsured or at risk of losing Medicaid eligibility;

 - Adjusts to eligibility and methodology for Medicaid;